 As is the case with all vehicles in Utah, there are many laws governing motorcycles.
 Here are some of the most essential Utah motorcycle laws:

 Somewhat surprisingly, it is not required that adults wear helmets while riding motorcycles.
 If you are under the age of 18, however, you must wear protective headgear.
 Regardless of your age, it is a good idea to wear a helmet.
-Head injuries can be fatal in an accident — and even if you survive, it is likely that you will be left with some type of traumatic brain injury.
+Head injuries can be fatal in a motorcycle accident — and even if you survive, it is likely that you will be left with some type of traumatic brain injury.

 Motorcyclists must adhere to the same traffic laws as other drivers, but there are some more specific rules governing motorcycles.
 Some important rules to know: